 A marriage license is valid for 60 days from the date it is issued, and couples may be married as early as the same day.
 Couples who do not marry within the 60 days must apply for a new license before marrying.

-Identification.
-Be sure to bring one of the following forms of identification to prove your identity and date of birth:
+Be sure to bring one of the following forms of identification to prove your date of birth:

 If you were previously married, you will need to provide the date your marriage ended.
 In addition, some counties require a certified copy of the divorce decree.

 And now you’re ready for wedding day!
 On wedding day, plan to have your officiant or coordinator keep your marriage license in a safe place after signing.
-Plan ahead by pre-stamping the envelope for easy mailing return.
+Some couples will have their officiant mail it in for them.
+The clerk’s office will provide you with a pre-addressed return envelope.

 Read our helpful post about how to legally change your name after the wedding.
 Follow these easy steps here.